Our November issue is out now!

 Podcasts from Spectator writers

-Freddy Gray is deputy editor of The Spectator and the editor of The Spectator World.
-He was formerly literary editor of The American Conservative.
+Freddy Gray is deputy editor of The Spectator and the founding editor of The Spectator’s World edition.
+He was formerly literary editor of the American Conservative.

 Beijing sneezed and we all caught authoritarianism